solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/data/data_generator/README.md

 ## Output

-The generated SOW and invoices will be saved in the output directory.
+The generated SOW and invoices will be saved in the ../data/sample_docs directory.
 You can open them using any PDF viewer.